 Quality underpins everything we do at WWL and informs our most strategic decision-making.
-At the start of the year, we became a teaching hospital, and it is our ambition to become a university teaching organisation within the next five years.
+We have built on our status as a teaching hospital, and we are continuing to work towards becoming a university teaching organisation within the next five years.
 We already have a good relationship with our university partners, and we will further develop this for the benefit of our patients and our staff.
 As one of our corporate objectives for the coming year, we intend to build on the excellent work already done by our clinical teams and our research department because we believe that, in doing so, we will be able to provide even higher quality services and attract the highest calibre of staff.

-During our last inspection, which took place in October and November 2019, we were rated as 'Good' overall by the Care Quality Commission, as well as being rated 'Good' across each of the five key domains - safe, effective, caring, responsive and well led.
+During our last inspection by the Care Quality Commission, which took place in October and November 2019, we were rated as 'Good' overall, as well as being rated 'Good' across each of the five key domains - safe, effective, caring, responsive and well led.
 Our use of resources was similarly determined to be 'Good' by NHS Improvement.
 All our acute sites have individually been rated as 'Good' with the Thomas Linacre Centre being rated as 'Outstanding'.
+During 2021/22, we have continued to work with the CQC to showcase some of the exemplary work that is being carried out, as well as being open and honest about some of the challenges that are being faced, not just at WWL, but within the entire NHS system.